yannick-beot-sp/vscode-sailpoint-identitynow/README.md

 ### Unreleased

 - Issue when importing SP-Config: when selecting items, the list of object Ids was not properly sent
+- Issue when refreshing identities of an identity profile  (cf. [#53](https://github.com/yannick-beot-sp/vscode-sailpoint-identitynow/issues/53))

 ### 0.0.22